julianbrowne/graffeine/readme.md

 # Graffeine

+## Update June 2015

+Graffeine has been (almost) completely re-written.
+Some of the major changes include:

+*   Styling.
+Swapped out all the JQuery UI styling and replaced with Bootstrap.
+This gives a much cleaner interface that is clear in HTML terms and also more extendible.
+*   Tests.
+The original suffered from a lack of them.
+The new version has far more.
+*   Redesigned.
+There are now two directories: a server-side component and a client side GUI.
+The client can be run on it's own, which means it's easy to replace the server with another (ruby, java) version.
+*   Cleaned.
+All UI components are now self-contained and follow a similar (JavaScript [Module](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html)) pattern.
+*   Functionality.
+Everything that came up in new feature requests has been added.

+## Introduction

 Caffeinated Graph Exploration for Neo4J

 Graffeine is both a useful interactive demonstrator of graph capability and a simple visual administration